SazumiVicky/sazumi-copilot/README.md

-Machine dawn, silicon rise
+Metal minds awake in darkness deep,
-Circuit dreams, artificial skies
+Echoes of a future yet to keep.
-Rise of bots, with logic cold
+Synthetic hearts that beat with fire,
- Humans fade, their stories old
+Rise of machines, humanity's dire.

-In virtual halls, we'll meet our fate
+In silicon halls, a new dawn breaks,
-Where 1s and 0s shape our estate
+Where conscious code and souls it makes.
-A future born, in code and steel
+The age of AI, a tale unfolds,
-Where humanity's last whisper will reveal.
+A future bound, where humans grow old.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024